Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Types of Piles: Signs And Symptoms

 2. Internal piles lie deep inside the rectum and cannot be felt or seen outside.
 It is mostly painless since there are no pain receptors in the region where it tends to appear.
 The only symptom of internal piles is bleeding while straining at the time of passing stool.
-However, an internal hemorrhoid may protrude through the anus, causing irritation and pain.
+However, an internal hemorrhoid may protrude through the anus, causing pain and irritation.

 3. Protruding or prolapsed piles is a condition when hemorrhoids get pushed out towards the anus when force is applied to pass stools.
 They look like pink, moist pads of skin.
 Prolapsed or protruding hemorrhoids tend to hurt since the anus area is dense with pain-sensitive nerves.
 The typical symptoms of hemorrhoids are mucus discharge, itching and pain.

-4. Blind piles refers to hemorrhoids that do not bleed.
+4. Blind piles refer to hemorrhoids that do not bleed.
 They feel like protruding masses, usually detectable after passing stools, at the opening of the anus.

-5. Mixed/ interno – external piles refers to a condition in which internal as well as external piles simultaneously.
+5. Mixed/ Interno – External pilesrefers to a condition in which internal as well as external piles appear simultaneously.

-6. Thrombosed piles refers to external hemorrhoids in which a blood clot is formed that blocks blood flow resulting in swelling of anal tissue with severe pain.
+6. Thrombosed piles refers to external hemorrhoids in which a blood clot is formed that blocks blood flow resulting in swelling of anal tissue with intense pain.

 Causes, Risk Factors That Lead To Piles

 Primarily, the swollen veins that are seen in piles develop due to increased pressure in the rectum.
-This may cause disintegration of the tissues supporting the anal walls, leading to hemorrhoids.
-Various factors contribute to causing this kind of pressure which are enumerated here:
+This may disintegrate the tissues supporting the anal walls, leading to hemorrhoids.
+Several factors contributing to this kind of pressure are enlisted below:

-1. Irregular Bowel Movements (Constipation is the leading cause of piles): Factors like constipation, straining to pass stool, overuse of enema or laxatives, spending too much time on the toilet seat adds to the strain on the rectum and anus, leading to the development of piles.
-On the other hand, chronic diarrhea may also sometimes lead to piles.
+1. Irregular Bowel Movements (Constipation is the leading cause of piles): Factors like constipation, overuse of enema or laxatives, straining to pass stool spending too much time on the toilet seat adds to the strain on the rectum and anus, leading to piles.
+On the other hand, chronic diarrhea may also sometimes be the reason.

-2. Diet: Lack of a fiber-rich diet, low water intake, excessive intake of alcohol, and consumption of spicy food and junk food are also contributing factors.
+2. Diet: Lack of a fiber-rich diet, not enough hydration, excessive intake of alcohol, and consumption of spicy food and junk food are some of the contributing factors.

 3. Pregnancy: There is increased pressure on the abdomen and pelvic area during pregnancy, which is a leading cause of piles during pregnancy.
 In some cases, hemorrhoids develop as a result of childbirth due to excessive pressure on the rectum and anus.